 Executive Vice President & General Counsel

-David Kris is General Counsel at Intellectual Ventures in Bellevue, Washington, and has more than twenty years of experience in both the private sector and government, having worked previously as federal prosecutor, deputy general counsel and chief ethics and compliance officer at a Fortune 50 public company, and the most senior national security official at the United States Department of Justice.
+David Kris is executive vice president and general counsel at Intellectual Ventures (IV).
+He brings more than 20 years of experience in both the private sector and government to the role, having worked previously as federal prosecutor, deputy general counsel, chief ethics and compliance officer at a Fortune 50 public company, and as the most senior national security official at the U.S. Department of Justice.

-Mr. Kris is the author or co-author of several works on national security law, including the treatise National Security Investigations and Prosecutions (2d ed.
-2012).
-He has testified numerous times before Congress, and been a speaker or panelist at events sponsored by various organizations including several law schools, the JFK School of Government at Harvard University, the American Bar Association, and the RAND Corporation.
+Mr. Kris is the author or co-author of several works on national security law, including the treatise National Security Investigations and Prosecutions (2nd ed., 2012).
+He has testified numerous times before Congress and been a speaker or panelist at events sponsored by various organizations, including several law schools, the JFK School of Government at Harvard University, the American Bar Association and the RAND Corporation.

 Mr. Kris received his bachelor’s degree in philosophy from Haverford College and is a graduate of Harvard Law School.
 He is a former law clerk to Judge Stephen Trott of the Ninth Circuit.